kermitt2/delft/Readme.md

 # DeLFT

 __DeLFT__ (**De**ep **L**earning **F**ramework for **T**ext) is a Keras and TensorFlow framework for text processing, focusing on sequence labelling (e.g. named entity tagging, information extraction) and text classification (e.g. comment classification).
-This library re-implements standard state-of-the-art Deep Learning architectures relevant to text processing.
+This library re-implements standard state-of-the-art Deep Learning architectures relevant to text processing tasks.

-From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment.
-The benefits of DeLFT are:

-* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of [ELMo](https://allennlp.org/elmo) contextualised embeddings and [BERT](https://github.com/google-research/bert) transformer architecture, which can all be used within the same environment.
-For instance, this allows to reproduce under similar conditions the performance of all recent NER systems, and even improve most of them.
+DeLFT has three main purposes:

-* Implement generic support of features.
-Most of the actual text to process in real world is not simple text as considered by the existing Deep Learning works in NLP, but rich text where tokens are associated to layout information (font. style, etc.), positions in structured documents, and possibly other lexical or symbolic contextual information.
+1. __Usefulness__, by targeting the most common textual content used by humans to communicate, which is not just simple text as considered usually by existing Deep Learning works in NLP, but _rich text_ where tokens are associated to layout information (font. style, etc.), positions in structured documents, and possibly other lexical or symbolic contextual information.
+Such rich text is also usually coming from large documents like PDF or HTML, and not just text segments like sentences or paragraphs.

+2. __Reproducibility and benchmarking__, by implementing several state-of-the-art algorithms for both sequence labelling and text classification tasks, including the usage of ELMo contextualised embeddings and BERT transformer architecture, offering the capacity to validate reported results and to benchmark several methods under the same conditions and criteria.

+3. __Production level__, by offering optimzed performance, robustness and integration possibilities, which can support better engineering decisions and successful production-level applications.

+Some key elements include:

-* Reduce model size for the RNN models, in particular by removing word embeddings from them.
+* Reduction of the size of RNN models, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB, except for Ontonotes 5.0 NER model which is 4.7 MB.

+* Implementation of a generic support of features.

-* Use dynamic data generator so that the training data do not need to stand completely in memory.
+* Usage of dynamic data generator so that the training data do not need to stand completely in memory.

-* Load and manage efficiently an unlimited volume of pre-trained embeddings: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limits the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and stored efficiently in a LMDB database.
-This permits to have the pre-trained embeddings immediately "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.
+* Efficiently loading and management of an unlimited volume of pre-trained embeddings.

+* A comprehensive evaluation framework with the standard metrics for sequence labeling and classification tasks, including n-fold cross validation.

-The medium term goal is then to provide good performance (accuracy, runtime, compactness) models also to productions stack such as Java/Scala and C++.
-A native Java integration of these deep learning models has been realized in [GROBID](https://github.com/kermitt2/grobid) via [JEP](https://github.com/ninia/jep).
+A native Java integration of the library has been realized in [GROBID](https://github.com/kermitt2/grobid) via [JEP](https://github.com/ninia/jep).

-DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7+ as backend.
-At this stage, we do not guarantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
+DeLFT has been tested with python 3.5 and 3.6, Keras 2.2 and Tensorflow 1.7+ as backend.
 As always, GPU(s) are required for decent training time: a GeForce GTX 1050 Ti for instance is absolutely fine without ELMo contextual embeddings.
 Using ELMo or BERT Base model is fine with a GeForce GTX 1080 Ti.

 ## Install